fulyaertay/react-router-6/README.md

   ## 4-loaders-and-errors
   Vans page are improved adding **useLoaderData() and useRouteError()** hooks.
-    - When user opens Vans page, all vans are listed with useLoaderData() not using state and useEffect()
+    - When user opens Vans listing page, all vans are listed with useLoaderData() not using state and useEffect()
-    - If there is an error fetching vans data, error page is thrown in detail
+    - If there is an error fetching to vans data, error page is thrown in detail

   ### • If there is no error on vans page;
   ![image](./4-loaders-and-errors/no-error.png)